Eikon Exhibition Centre

-The Eikon Exhibition Centre in an events venue at Balmoral Park, Lisburn, Northern Ireland.
+The Eikon Exhibition Centre is an events venue at Balmoral Park, Lisburn, Northern Ireland.
 The name comes from the Greek word "eikon" (English: image).

 History

 The centre, which was developed by the Royal Ulster Agricultural Society, opened in September 2015.
-It was significantly expanded with the completion of the Dr E F Logan Hall in spring 2018.
+It was significantly expanded with the completion of the Dr E.F.
+Logan Hall in spring 2018.

 Facilities

 The Eikon Exhibition Centre is Northern Ireland's largest events campus, set on a 65-acre site and with over 10,000 square metres of indoor, flexible event space.